stats

 });

-(static) multinomialDistribution(params) → {Object}
+(static) multinomialDistribution(params, args, data) → {Object}

 Multinomial Distribution - Generates random samples from a multinomial distribution.